Visual Instructions Editor

 Additional AI Information

-AI Menu: Provides a chat prompt to the user with instructions.
-Commonly used to wrap text with syntax that serves as a topic.
-The text of the link will be the topic (e.g., Azure Storage Accounts).
+AI Menu provides a chat prompt to the user with instructions, commonly used to wrap text with syntax that serves as a topic.
+The text of the link is the topic (e.g., Azure Storage Accounts).
 Selecting the link displays a menu with four options:

 1. Teach me: Generates a text response designed to teach the learner about the provided topic.

-2. Show me: Generates a list of steps on how to perform the topic.
-Useful if the topic text starts with a verb, such as "Create an Azure Storage Account."
+2. Show me: Generates a list of steps on how to perform the topic, which is useful if the topic text starts with a verb (e.g., "Create an Azure Storage Account").

 4. Find Resources: Generates a list of links to web resources about the topic.